ashwin6-dev/ic-hack-25/README.md

 ### 2. Edit python host file for communication flask

 ### 3. gotta figure this out later ...

+## Working logs
+**0148** - I have configured the system so that I can send a command from a python script which sends it to the fpga and gets a response
+Arjun and Avik have a system working that communicates over TCP between 2 computers on the same network.
+I need to repeat the step above over tcp so that I can send a message from another computer and receive it on my computer, then process it and send the output back.

+**0210** - Client host system working now.
+Need to test this with the user sending a query, and this being received by the fpga and passing it to the flask server then claude - but a quick kareoke break!

 ## Design Decisions/Processg: